ZacharyMcNamaraUSA/Traveling-salesperson-problem/README.md

 # wgups_delivery
-My submission to Western Governor's University for Data Structures II.
+This repository is my submission to Western Governor's University for Data Structures II, completed in Python 3.

 This is a variation of the Traveling Salesperson Problem which helps reinforce greedy vs. heuristic algorithms.